- How To

 Generally, these events are also known as “when the sh-t hits the fan” events.
 This would be a social breakdown where fundamental things in life collapse, resources run dry and public stress takes over.
 Food stores have ran empty before, especially when warnings of serious weather events come into play.
 We have seen resources grow more expensive during recessions and generally this is when the looters and scavengers come out to do their dirty work.

-When you effectively prepare well for circumstances like this, you will have enough food to survive the event, whether it be for three months or longer, clean drinking water or a method to provide it, a form of self-defence if necessary and a place to remain hidden.
+When you effectively prepare well for circumstances like this, you will have enough food to survive the event, whether it be for three months or longer, clean drinking water or a method to provide it, a form of self-defense if necessary and a place to remain hidden.

-For some the plan is a luxurious family house in an underpopulated part of the world, an underground fallout bunker or a well-thought out backpack with survival supplies (bug-out bag).
+For some the plan is a luxurious family house in an underpopulated part of the world, an underground fallout bunker or a well-thought-out backpack with survival supplies (bug-out bag).
 Whatever it may be, if the sh-t does hit the fan you and your loved ones are safe.

 No prepper ever wishes for a worst-case event to occur.
 But if it happens, they’re ready to survive.
 What could be more important than that?